Britannia Bridge

-During March 1966, the Britannia Bridge received Grade II listed status.
+On 3 March 1966, the Britannia Bridge received Grade II listed status.

 A fire in May 1970 caused extensive damage to the Britannia Bridge.
 Subsequent investigation determined that the damage to the tubes was so extensive that they were not realistically repairable.
 The bridge was rebuilt in a quite different configuration, reusing the piers while employing new arches to support not one but two decks, as the new Britannia Bridge was to function as a combined road-and-rail bridge.
 The bridge was rebuilt in phases, initially reopening in 1972 as a single-tier steel truss arch bridge, carrying only rail traffic.
 Over the next eight years more of the structure was replaced, allowing for more trains to run and a second tier to be completed.
 The second tier was opened to accommodate road traffic in 1980.
 The bridge was subject to a £4 million four-month in-depth maintenance programme during 2011.
 Since the 1990s, there has been talk of increasing road capacity over the Menai Strait, either by extending the road deck of the existing bridge or via the construction of a third bridge.